Zettelkasten-Method/Zettelkasten-for-fiction/README.md

 # Zettelkasten for Fiction Writing

-These are some tools for fiction writer's.
+These are some tools for fiction writers.

 ## Licence